joaolavelino/ir03-timer/README.md

 ### 4 - Create a schema

-_This can be done on a separate validation file on the component folder_ Import zod on the form - **import \* as zod from 'zod'**
+NOTE: This can be done on a separate validation file on the component folder

+Import zod on the form - `import \* as zod from 'zod'`

-Create a validation schema using what we imported from **zod**.
+Create a validation schema using what we imported from `zod`.
 This schema will validate the data sent by the submit function (on the data argument).

 ```tsx
 const newCycleFormSchema = zod.object({